 4. I Call the Shots… to a Certain Extent!

 As an employee, I marched to the beat of someone else’s drum.
-If I didn’t agree with a certain project detail or felt there was a better way of doing something, in most roles I’ve ever had the response was often “well we’re going to do it this way”!
+If I didn’t agree with a certain project detail or felt there was a better way of doing something, the response was often “well we’re going to do it this way”!
 I always found this enormously frustrating.

 In most of my employed roles, the day began at 09:00 and I had to be at my desk and ready to work at that time.
 I’d often have to take my lunch break at an agreed time, that worked along with other people in my team.
 The workday ended at 17:30.